LMJL-Alea/ktest/r-pkg/README.md

 ### Extract projections

-For kernel FDA (kfda), we can get the kernel embedding projections for each sample condition with respect to the a given truncation value:
+For kernel FDA (kfda), we can get the kernel embedding projections for each sample condition with respect to a given truncation value:

 ``` r
 proj <- get_proj(kt_1, contrib = FALSE, t_max = 50)